 I am not a trained medical professional and do not claim to be.
 I am not here to determine if someone has bipolar disorder or not.
 My focus is on serving, supporting, guiding and mentoring persons diagnosed with bipolar disorder.
 And to give hope to those who need it.

 My credentials and experience

-- Twenty-three years of coaching/teaching experience
+- Twenty-eight years of coaching and teaching experience

 - Core Essentials Graduate of CoachU